dletorey/rebuild/src/leets/se-asia/Cambodia/baturday.md

 ![Millions of tiny bats flying out of a cave](/img/se-asia/bat-exodus.jpg)

 Lucky then drove us back to Siem Reap and we decided to go back to the French restaurant from last night and then to the craft beer bar.
-An amazing day.
+An amazing **Bat**urday.